sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 the digit grouping separator.
 In proportional mode the digit grouping makes the number a bit wider.

+### How it works
-My new version uses `GPOS` rules to move the digits together for monospaced applications, rather than inventing new glyphs (mostly) like the old one did, and it uses fontforge's rule generation directly because that lets me generate a `reversesub` rule without crashing (though that interface also has its own bugs).
+By default my new version uses `GPOS` rules to move the digits together for monospaced applications, rather than inventing new glyphs (mostly) like the old one did, and it uses [FontForge][]'s rule generation directly because that lets me generate a `reversesub` rule without crashing (though that interface also has its own bugs).

+But it turns out some terminals don't work with `GPOS`, so there's a separate mode to duplicate glyphs at different positions instead.

 The process involves inserting a lot of table-based rules into the font;
 first to mark out all the parts of the text containing digits, then more